bobjansen/ipy_pep8/README.md

 ipy_pep8
 ========

-Simple tool to check PEP8 violations in a IPython notebook and fix them
+Simple tool to check PEP8 violations in a IPython notebook and fix them.

+The current version of ipy_pep8 has support for nbformats 3 and 4.

 Example Usage
 =============